openSUSE/news-o-o/_posts/2011-11-19-opensuse-12-1-launch-feedback.markdown

 As usual, our download server redirected all incoming traffic to our mirror network.
 The mirrors reported that we again saturated their connections for a couple of hours after the announcement, e.g.

-<blockquote>ftp.halifax.rwth-aachen.de did up to 4.5 GBit/sec for openSUSE just with HTTP.Â  BitTorrent did 300-800 MBit/sec during the whole time.
+<blockquote>ftp.halifax.rwth-aachen.de did up to 4.5 GBit/sec for openSUSE just with HTTP.
+BitTorrent did 300-800 MBit/sec during the whole time.
 Total traffic spanning all projects peaked at 5.02 GBit/sec with a daily average of 2.44 GBit/sec.</blockquote>

-Our download redirector countedÂ  for the first 24 hoursÂ  the download of 93761 media, the distribution over the various types is:
+Our download redirector counted  for the first 24 hours  the download of 93761 media, the distribution over the various types is:

-  * NonOss Addon CD BiArch:Â  1452
+  * NonOss Addon CD BiArch:  1452

   * 32-bit x86: 48075 (total)